Inoxoft/whitelightning-site/README.md

 # WhiteLightning Website

-This repository hosts the official website for **WhiteLightning**, a cutting-edge LLM distillation tool.
+This repository hosts the official website for **WhiteLightning** at [https://whitelightning.ai](https://whitelightning.ai), a cutting-edge LLM distillation tool.

 WhiteLightning empowers you to create **edge-ready AI models with a single line of code and no data** required.